Marvelous Melmo: Characters

 Melmo is a kind-hearted girl who is frequently torn between her actual age (nine at the beginning) and the things she encounters and wants as her older self (for example, a boyfriend or a husband, or to be able to breastfeed her baby brother Touch).
 The 19-year-old Melmo is quite beautiful and men frequently fall in love with her.
 In the last few episodes of the series Melmo acquires a boyfriend, Jiro, whom she eventually marries.
 During the final episode — and several years after Melmo's and Jiro's wedding — Melmo gives birth to a baby girl, in whom resides her late mother's spirit, thus reuniting mother and daughter (and reversing their relationship).

-Melmo as a 19-year-old is no smarter or more experienced than her 9-year-old self, though at 19, she is given more opportunities to learn about adult matters than she would at the age of nine.
+Melmo as a 19-year-old is not smarter or more experienced than her 9-year-old self, though at 19, she is given more opportunities to learn about adult matters than she would at the age of nine.